That’s how much people spent on travel purchases online last year.

-The easiest way to make money in affiliate marketing is to recommend products that you know people already want.
+The easiest way to make money in affiliate marketing is to recommend products that you know people already want through affiliate links.
 That is why identifying branded keywords is a great place to start.

 We have already mentioned that Expedia is the largest travel company in the world, that’s why it makes sense to find out whether or not they run a travel affiliate program and sign up for it (Hint: they do).

 The same goes for all other major brands.
 Try thinking of something related to travel and playing the brand association game: